 The program begins in late June, continuing for six to eight weeks through the summer.
 Students attend for about seven hours each day, spending some time in lectures and the rest working on problem sets.

 In addition, some students continue their studies on Saturdays throughout the year on Princeton University’s campus.

-Two groups of students participate in the program.
+Two groups of students participate in the summer program.
 The main group consists of high school students, most without significant background knowledge of computer science.
 Group II consists of high school students who participated in the program for a year, undergraduate students, and incoming graduate students with prior experience in theoretical computer science.
 During some years, there is an advanced group consisting of incoming graduate students with significant experience in the field.

 Main Group: Summer

 In the main group, most students have limited experience with theoretical computer science.
 Students start the program by studying topics in discrete mathematics such as systematic counting and methods of proof.
 They then learn proof techniques, such as induction, and basic graph theory to prove various theorems.